hoshikawa2/apigw_fn_json_header/index.md

 inject-note: true
 ---

-# Learn how to use Oracle Cloud API Gateway, Functions and Observability for monitoring API Headers and Body
+# Learn how to use Oracle Cloud API Gateway, Functions and Observability to validate JSON content and monitor API Headers and Body

 ## Introduction